LiteralLySugaR/Hoi4MapCreatorTool/README.md

 It compares colours on Terrain Input with provinces, it reads the province only when the same pixel colour on Terrain Input is not water.
 Once the province was found not in water colour, it saves XY position of the pixel, its RGB colour, Type to set and its ID.

+Usually it takes 1-2 minutes to perform that operation.
 ## 5.3 Province Definition | Replace Province Type Entry class

 Last step of creating entries to-copy-in `Definition.csv` and it replaces entries according to the information given from **ReadPixelFromProvinces** inside a new file.